Corona Support Measures

 - the gift tax exemption for children: in 2020, this exemption amounted to EUR 5,515; as a result of the extra increase and the adjustment for inflation, this exemption will be EUR 6,604 in 2021;

-27. Compensation for costs of child care during closure
+- Compensation for costs of child care during closure (TKKZO scheme)

-Child care centres are closed to children of parents working in “non-essential professions”.
-Parents working in essential professions can continue to make use of child care.
+Child care centres were closed to children of parents working in “non-essential professions”.
+Parents working in essential professions could continue to make use of child care.

-All parents who would normally use childcare have been asked to continue to pay the costs of the child care.
-In that case they will receive an allowance that approximates their own contribution.
-Parents working in essential professions who make use of child care can also receive an allowance.
+All parents who would normally use childcare had been asked to continue to pay the costs of the child care.
+In that case they would receive an allowance approximating their own contribution.
+Parents working in essential professions who make use of child care could also receive an allowance.

-The allowance applies to all types of formal care (day care, pre-/after-school care and guest parenting) and it is important that the tax authorities have the right data for the child care allowance, such as contract hours or income, had to be known to the Tax Authorities.
+The allowance applied to all types of formal care (day care, pre-/after-school care and guest parenting) and the data for the child care allowance, such as contract hours or income, had to be known to the Tax Authorities.

 - Parents who receive the childcare allowance

-Parents who receive the childcare allowance will additionally receive a compensation for their own contribution.
-This compensation does not have to be applied for: the Dutch Social Insurance Bank (Sociale Verzekeringsbank) will automatically pay it to the parents.
-The date of payment is still unknown.
+Parents who receive the childcare allowance additionally received a compensation for their own contribution.
+This compensation did not have to be applied for: the Dutch Social Insurance Bank (Sociale Verzekeringsbank) has paid it to the parents automatically.

-- Parents who use child care without receiving the childcare allowance
+- Parents who use child care without receiving any government allowance

 Companies that operate internationally and have been hit by corona may be eligible for a discount so that they can hire an external advisor of their choice.
 With this “Kick-Start Voucher”, they are entitled to an 80% discount, with a maximum of EUR 2,500 exclusive of VAT.

-This measure aims to enable entrepreneurs to limit the consequences of coronavirus for their small and medium-sized businesses abroad.
+This measure aims to enable entrepreneurs to limit the consequences of coronavirus for their businesses abroad.
 For instance, an investigation of new (digital) earning models could be performed, a new international marketing plan could be prepared and the logistic process could be set up differently.

 For families that face financial problems, the government has introduced the TONK scheme (temporary support with necessary costs).
 This is mainly intended for families that are facing a significant loss of income, families that have to fall back on state benefits or families that do not qualify for any state benefits or the presented support measures.
 One of the consequences this may have is that they cannot pay for the necessary costs any more.